Thursday, May 21, 2015

 How many times do we crumble and splinter?

-How many times are we milled?
+How many times are we milled,

-As novice new voyages embark
+As novice voyages embark anew

-To slice life in the life of a new beginning!
+to slice life in the life of a new beginning!

 No comments: